The Snack Effect: How Big Food Is Responding to the Rise of GLP-1 Drugs Like Ozempic

 So… What Can You Do?

-Knowledge is your strongest immunity.
+Knowledge can be your strongest immunity.

-If you find yourself reaching for “healthy” snacks that feel just a little too addictive, read the back label.
+If you’re on a GLP-1 medication and notice old cravings creeping back, pause and ask why.
+If you find yourself drawn to “healthy” snacks that feel just a little too irresistible, take a moment to read the back label.

 And if the quiet your body gave you starts to buzz again…step away for a moment.
-Remember that peace.
-It’s real.
-It’s still there.
-You just have to listen for it.

 Related Reads From the Archives: